About Touch Football

-If playing multiple games in one day, athletes will need to eat between games.
-Athletes should not rely on the venue to have good choices available!
-Go to the ground prepared with snacks for in between matches.
-Some suggestions for portable snacks to eat between matches include:
+Since a game lasts less than an hour, eating in the half-time break is not necessary.
+If playing multiple games in a day, it is important to between games.
+Athletes should not rely on the venue to have good choices available and should arrive at the ground with snacks.
+Some suggestions include:

 - Fresh or tinned fruit

-- Muesli bars
+- Muesli or sports bars

 - Trail mix with dried fruit/nuts/seeds

 - Creamed rice

-- Low-fat fruit muffins
+- Dairy-based fruit smoothie

 - Poached or scrambled eggs on toast